Lleyton-Ariton/landwatch/README.md

-# landwatch
+# LandWatch
-Using UNet to monitor and segment land usage from satellite imagery
+Using UNet to monitor and segment land usage from satellite imagery.